 Since the nausea usually subsides after getting out of the car, most dogs don’t need a specific treatment for motion sickness after the fact.
 However, anti-nausea medications or other treatments prescribed by the veterinarian can be helpful for dogs who get car sick due to an underlying medical condition that is also causing nausea or vomiting.

-How can you keep your dog from getting car sick in the future?
+How do you prevent dog car sickness from happening in the future?

-- Teach your dog that the car is a positive place—start out with just having your dog in the car for a few minutes at a time, gradually building up to short drives, then longer ones.
+Teach your dog that the car is a positive place.
+Start out with just having your dog in the car for a few minutes at a time, gradually building up to short trips, then longer ones.
 Pair this with praise and special toys or treats.

 Get to the bottom of your dog’s car sickness

-If your dog is also struggling with car sickness, you can do the same thing Tyler and I did for Russell.
+If your dog is also struggling with car sickness, you can do the same thing I did for my client and his dog.
 Think about the factors that influence car sickness—Is your dog young?
 Did he or she have a bad experience in the car?
 Are you seeing signs of anxiety?
 Does your dog ride in the car infrequently?
 Have you ever tried to “car-train” your dog?
 Do you think your dog might have a medical condition that is contributing to his or her car sickness?

 Once you (with the help of your veterinarian) figure out why your dog might be getting car sick, you can create a plan to decrease your dog’s motion sickness.
-And hopefully, you and your dog will be having nausea-free, anxiety-free, trips in the car soon!
+And hopefully, you and your dog will be having nausea-free, anxiety-free, trips in the car soon too!

 What do you think contributes to your dog’s car sickness?